ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="props.conf" }

-In this example the `src` and `dest` fields are being targeted for automatic enrichment with a new field to appear as either `src_hostname` or `dest_hostname`.
+In this example, the `src` and `dest` fields are being targeted for automatic enrichment with a new field to appear as either `src_hostname` or `dest_hostname`.
 Keep in mind you can change all of the names and even target additional fields.
-Also note that this will only work for the `bro:conn:json` sourcetype.
+Also, note that this will only work for the `bro:conn:json` sourcetype.

 If you wanted this to apply to all sourcetypes to automatically enrich fields for all data sources, you can change the stanza name to `default`: